Loucee/Lovely-Toasts/README.md

 Made and tested in Löve2D v11.3

 This is a fork from https://github.com/Loucee/Lovely-Toasts which appears to be abandoned.
-All credit goes to Loucee
+All credit goes to Loucee.

 ![](https://i.imgur.com/yWbfz0l.gif)
 ## Usage